AmarDange/Project-5-Indo-German/README.md

 - Posts with no comments will have a message that prompts the user to log in to leave a comment.
 If the user is logged in, it will prompt the user to leave a comement.
 If the user is logged out, it will prompt the user to login first.
 - The comment field successfully shows the logged-in username in the content placeholder, as well as their avatar.
 - All comments on an associated post will be shown newest first.
 Infinite scroll works successfully as more than ten comments will load.
-- Logged-in users will be able to reyakk to comments.
+- Logged-in users will be able to like to comments.
-- Logged-in users will be able to hover the reyakk icon where it will turn red.
-Comments will be successfully reyakked when clicked, or unreyakked when click.
+- Logged-in users will be able to hover the like icon where it will turn red.
+Comments will be successfully like when clicked, or unlike when click.
 Immediate results will show.
-- If the author of the comment tries to reyakk to their own post, a message will show stating that users cannot reyakk to their own comments.
+- If the author of the comment tries to like to their own post, a message will show stating that users cannot like to their own comments.
-- If logged-out users try to reyakk to comments, a message will show stating to log in to reyakk to comments.
+- If logged-out users try to like to comments, a message will show stating to log in to like to comments.
 - Bootstrap spinner successfully shows when comments are being retrieved.
 - Number of comments on the post will update accordingly to the number of comments there are.
-- Number of reyakks on the comment will update accordingly to the number of reyakks there are.
+- Number of like on the comment will update accordingly to the number of likes there are.
 - Users are successfully able to delete their comments and edit their comments.
 - Only authors of the comment can view the icons where they can edit or delete.
 - Deleted comments are deleted immediately.